 I am Professor of History and Executive Editor of Public Seminar at The New School in Greenwich Village, New York City.
 I have a passion for writing, teaching, politics, ideas and new media: my most recent enterprise is the podcast Exiles on 12th Street, produced in collaboration with the podcast team at Public Seminar.
 You can subscribe at iTunes, Stitcher, or wherever you get your podcasts.

 I write, speak and teach about the recent political and media history of the United States; gender and sexuality; and Internet studies.
-Watch this space for my forthcoming book on the history of American political media, Political Junkies: From Talk Radio to Twitter, How Alternative Media Hooked Us on Politics and Broke Our Democracy (Basic Books, June 2020).
+Click here to pre-order Political Junkies: From Talk Radio to Twitter, How Alternative Media Hooked Us on Politics and Broke Our Democracy (Basic Books, July 2020).

 My newest book, with Renee Romano, is Historians on Hamilton: How a Blockbuster Musical is Re-staging America’s Past (Rutgers, 2018), a collection of articles about one of the most extraordinary Broadway hits ever for students, scholars and fans.
 You can order it here.
 We also edited the collection Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (University of Georgia Press, 2012).
 My first book was about the making of the FBI during the New Deal, War on Crime: Bandits, G-Men and the Politics of Mass Culture (Rutgers, 1998).